StarRocks/starrocks/docs/table_design/Data_distribution.md

 # Data distribution

-Configuring appropriate partitioning and bucketing at table creation data can achieve even data distribution and improve query performance.
+Configuring appropriate partitioning and bucketing at table creation data can help to achieve even data distribution and improve query performance.
 Even data distribution means dividing the data into subsets according to certain rules and distributing them evenly across different nodes.
 It can also reduce the data scanned and make full use of the concurrency of the cluster during queries, thereby improving query performance.

 > **NOTE**
 >
 > - Since v3.1, you can not specify the bucketing key in the DISTRIBUTED BY clause when creating a table or adding a partition.
 StarRocks supports random bucketing, which randomly distributes data across all buckets.
 For more information, see [Random bucketing](#random-bucketing-since-v31).